Vin985/MOUFFET/docs/install.rst

 .. code-block:: bash

     > mouffet_env/Scripts/activate            # This should be the path on Windows
-    > mouffet_env/bin/activate                # This should work on Linux and Mac
+    > source mouffet_env/bin/activate                # This should work on Linux and Mac

 Installing the dependencies
 ===========================